srt19/Offline-Deep-Learning-Translator/README.md

 You can download or clone the model files from [Huggingface](https://huggingface.co/models?pipeline_tag=translation) then put it in "models" folder.
 * e.g. "models/Helsinki-NLP/opus-mt-zh-en"
 Currently only support MarianMT & MBart

+#How To Run The Program
+* Clone this repository
+* Install the requirements
+* Run the main.py

+#TO-DO
+* Fix freezing gui while loading model